 If you aren’t yet familiar with the concept of Emotional Intelligence (also known as emotional quotient or EQ), it’s probably time to take note.
-In his book Emotional Intelligence NY Times science writer David Colman argued that it wasn’t, as previously thought, IQ that guaranteed business success but EQ instead.
+In his book Emotional Intelligence NY Times science writer Daniel Goleman argued that it wasn’t, as previously thought, IQ that guaranteed business success but EQ instead.
 He defined the four characteristics of EQ as being:

 - good at understanding your own emotions (self-awareness)

 - empathetic to the emotional drives of other people (social awareness)

 - good at handling other people’s emotions (social skills)

 As the idea of emotional intelligence takes hold in the workplace, we’re increasingly likely to hear conversations about the core components described above.
 The one I hear, and see, people get most hung up on is empathy.

 What exactly is empathy?